Total Solar Eclipse 2017: SAFETY FIRST

 And we were warned, in no uncertain terms, not to look directly at the sun.

 But, you know somebody had to test it.
 In this situation, the older brother of a friend of mine looked at the sun during the eclipse.
 We found out that he had been injured.
 I spoke to my friend years later.
-He was not blinded, but she said he burned his cornea and was medically discharged from the service because of it.
+She said he wasn’t blinded, but he burned his cornea and was medically discharged from the army because of it.

 Solar Eclipse Eye Damage